Meshinchi-Lab/bulk_rnaseq_fusion_nf/README.md

 The output files will be put into a directory that is named after the sample ID provided in the sample sheet file.

+The docker image can be updated easily by selecting the latest image from the CTAT (docker hub)[https://hub.docker.com/r/trinityctat/starfusion].
+Then update the `STAR_Fusion.nf` with the appropriate image and tag, such as `container "trinityctat/starfusion:1.10.0"`.

 # To Run

 ## First Step: